Thursday, November 21, 2024

 • Restaurants: Bar la Morena for breakfast

-• Things to note: This is a long stage, don’t forget to pack lunch and snacks and bring enough water.
+• Things to note: This is a long stage, so don’t forget to pack lunch and snacks and bring enough water.
 Plan to stop for lunch in the Sierra Norte National Park.

 • Walking poles came in handy for the climb at the end.
 Don’t forget to stop and check out the view from the platform at the top.